|UEFA Cup winner in 1988|

 CM: Yıldıray Baştürk

-Born in Germany of Turkish ancestry.
-He is best remembered for his most successful years at Leverkusen.
-He was the playmaker of a great Leverkusen that finished second in the German league, the German Cup and the 2002 Champions League Final.
-That same year, he led Turkey to the semi-final of the WC in Japan/Korea.
-He also played Wattenscheid 09, VfL Bochum, Hertha BSC, VfB Stuttgart and English club Blackburn Rovers.
+Born in Germany of Turkish ancestry, Yıldıray Baştürk is best remembered for his most successful years at Bayer Leverkusen.
+In 2002, he was the playmaker of a great Leverkusen that finished second in the German league, the German Cup and the Champions League Final.
+That same year, he led Turkey to the semi-final of the 2002 World Cup in Japan/Korea.
+He had 49 caps in total.
+He also played for Wattenscheid 09, VfL Bochum, Hertha BSC, VfB Stuttgart and English club Blackburn Rovers.

 ST: Herbert Waas (Germany)